 Epicurean-ism – This is another concept worth reading about.
 It is not what you think but goes hand in hand with Thoreau.
 “The way to attain such pleasure is to live modestly and to gain knowledge of the workings of the world and the limits of one’s desires”.
 Read More

-Pareto’s Rule – In all day to day routines think Pareto’s Rule the 80/20 rule.
-You spend 80% of your time on high impact tasks and 20% of the time on low impact tasks like writing bills, doing laundry, more, more, more …….
-The goal is to allow 80% of your time to be on high impact tasks and goals.
-That could be your day job or special projects you have decided to engage in such as developing a new business, writing a book and even your diet!
-Stay on course 80% of the time and you stay in your weight range.
-Don’t aim for perfection.
-You will never get there.
-Think again about the 80/20 rule.
+Pareto’s Rule – In all day to day routines think Pareto’s Rule, the 80/20 rule.
+Spend 80% of your time on high impact tasks and 20% of the time on low impact tasks like writing bills, doing laundry, etc. The high impact time could be your day job or special projects you have decided to engage in such as developing a new business, writing a book, teaching a course an so forth.
+The 80/20 rule.
 Read More

 Simple Lifestyle Concepts: